DCS-training/Digital-Method-of-the-Month/DMM Docs/Data Visualisation.md

 ## Easy Pitfalls

+- Wrong graph
+- Misleading charts
+- Overkilling
+- Lack of units of measurments

+## Easy Pitfalls of coding

 - Understanding what are you saving and where (Project/working directory/notebooks)
 - Overwrite code
 - Multiple variables with the same name

 ## Software/Languages